jjt/jjt.github.io/_posts/2014-01-08-some-thoughts-on-web-development-practices.md

 Package management systems have many advantages like dependency resolution, easy installation/upgrading, and (in theory) reproducability.
 Anyone using a form of Linux/Unix will have used them.
 Anyone using Rails will be familiar with [Rubygems][], Node.js devs will be familiar with [npm][], and even PHP now has [Composer][].
 [Bower][] brings these advantages into the world of frontend web code.

-Prior to Bower, if I needed to add a js library like [lodash][] to a site I would go to the library's home page, find the distribution, download it, and unzip into a static folder.
+Prior to Bower, if I needed to add a js library like [lodash][] to a site I would go to its home page, find the distribution, download it, and unzip into a static folder.
 Now it's just `bower install lodash --save`.
 What's that `--save` flag?
 Oh, that's just Bower adding the installed version of lodash to `bower.json` file.

-This means that I can check `bower.json` into source control and not lodash itself.
-After another developer checks out Neatgif.com, all they have to do is run `bower install` and it will download all of the libs automatically.
+This means that I can check `bower.json` into source control and not the libraries themselves.
+After another developer checks out Neatgif.com, all they have to do is run `bower install` and it will download all of the libs automatically, including any dependencies.

 When you have a half-dozen libraries (each with deps) and a team of developers, a package management system like Bower really shines.